cl-fontana/abcd-docs/docs/source/analyzing_offline.rst

 Indeed the events file that we just analyzed with the script was calculated on-board by the digitizer.
 The digitizer firmware analyzed the waveforms and provided the processed events.
 In the previous tutorial we used a replay of the raw data, which contains also the waveforms.
-During the replay the waveforms are reanalyzed by the waveforms analysis module of ABCD, which has a configuration that is a little bit different.
+During the replay, the waveforms are reanalyzed by the waveforms analysis module of ABCD, which has a configuration that is a little bit different.

 Waveforms displaying
 --------------------